The Judgment Day: Priest–Ripley era (2022–2024)

-Changes in formation (2024–present)
+Morgan–Mysterio era (2024–present)

 During Ripley's absence, a storyline of dissension and betrayals began where Dominik was seduced by Morgan.
 Dominik seemingly accidentally helped Morgan win the Women's World Championship from Becky Lynch on May 25 at King and Queen of the Ring, and seemingly accidentally helped her retain in a steel cage match two nights later on Raw.
 Morgan would also aid the group in their matches, helping Bálor and McDonagh win the World Tag Team Championship from Awesome Truth (The Miz and R-Truth) on the June 24 episode of Raw.
 On the July 8 episode of Raw, Dominik teamed with Morgan to defeat Rey Mysterio and Zelina Vega after he pinned his father.
 After the match, just as Dominik was about to kiss Morgan, he was confronted by the returning Ripley.

 On August 3, at SummerSlam, Ripley failed to regain the Women's World Championship from Morgan following a distraction by Dominik, who kissed Morgan and left with her afterwards, while Priest lost the World Heavyweight Championship to Gunther after interference from Bálor.
 On the following episode of Raw, Ripley and Priest were removed from the group as Carlito and Morgan became official members.
 At Bad Blood on October 5, Morgan lost to Ripley by disqualification after the returning Raquel Rodriguez attacked Ripley, allowing Morgan to remain champion since titles do not change hands via countout or disqualification unless stipulated.
 Rodriguez also became the group's newest member.
 At Crown Jewel on November 2, Morgan defeated WWE Women's Champion Nia Jax to win the inaugural WWE Women's Crown Jewel Championship after interference from Dominik and Rodriguez.
 At Survivor Series WarGames on November 30, Morgan and Rodriguez teamed up with Jax, Tiffany Stratton and Candice LeRae against Ripley, Bianca Belair, Iyo Sky, Bayley and Naomi in a WarGames match in a losing effort, with Morgan being pinned by Ripley.
 Bálor and McDonagh lost the tag titles to The War Raiders (Erik and Ivar) on the December 16 episode of Raw while Morgan lost the women's title to Ripley at the Raw premiere on Netflix on January 6.

-Roxanne Perez and Raquel Rodriguez making their entrance as WWE Women's Tag Team Champions at the 2025 Evolution.